EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

    is only modified via DataHub -> In this case the auto scan is not needed however it needs to somehow guard the storage from external modifications otherwise it will desync with the space.
-E.g.: all changes should be done trough API, DataHub client or the weg interface.
+E.g.: all changes should be done trough API, DataHub oneclient or the web interface.
 1. A space that exposes a dataset from a storage that later is still dynamically changing outside of DataHub (when it is assumed that some modification can happen at some point) -> in this case continuous scan is needed.